hudaa12/Python_projects/phase2/lib/diary_recipe2.md

     pass

 3. Create Examples as Integration Tests
 Create examples of the classes being used together in different situations and combinations that reflect the ways in which the system will be used.

 # EXAMPLE

 """
+list past diary entries
+return as a list

 """